 I cannot complain that people bear grudges against me.

 When the group visits the remaining ancient Wingly cities one after another on Disc 4, Mayfil is the last station of their journey before they head for The Moon That Never Sets.
 The ghost of Lavitz, a former member of the group, appears and lets Rose know that there are countless souls in Mayfil who know her and are unable to move on.
 They are the lives Rose has taken as the Black Monster: the newborn Moon Children and those in its immediate vicinity.
 In one of the rooms that the group passes in Mayfil, darkness envelops them as these souls close in on Rose.

 Souls: The Black Monster.
 Finally you are dead.
 Like me.
 Like me.
 Like us.

 Rose’s Dragoon Spirit lights up and disperses both the darkness as well as the souls.

 Rose: Hate me if you want, but I cannot die now.
 (Please wait until everything is over.)

-Never once does Rose complain about being hated, or think of the people's responses to her actions as unjustified.
-Rose's Dragoon Spirit lighting up displays, once more, the strength of her conviction, and she assumes a self-assured stance when declaring that she has no intention of dying just yet.
+Not once does Rose complain about being hated, or think of the people’s responses to her actions as unjustified.
+Rose’s Dragoon Spirit lighting up displays, once more, the strength of her conviction, and she assumes a self-assured stance when declaring that she has no intention of dying just yet.
 But in a quieter voice and while wrapping her arms around herself, she adds that she does not fear death, and that she is ready for it.
 Rose does not cling to life, but she must see her mission through.
-Her lowering her head and embracing herself really show how much her mission has worn her down, and how much it takes for her to pull herself together and to keep going.
-And perhaps she knows that the end isn't so far away now, with a final confrontation with Zieg being in sight.
+Her lowering her head and hugging herself really show how much her mission has worn her down, and how much it takes for her to pull herself together and to keep going.
+And perhaps she knows that the end isn’t so far away now that a final confrontation with Zieg is in sight.